acend/helm-basics-training/content/en/docs/06/04_tests.md

 ## Task {{% param sectionnumber %}}.1: Add a test to your chart

-As we learned in the previous section, Helm gives us the availability to run automated test during the Helm deployment.
+As we learned in the previous section, Helm gives us the availability to run automated tests during the Helm deployment.
 Now it's time to write our first test.
-The test should meet following requirements:
+The test should meet the following requirements:

 * Image: mariadb
 * Env Variables: